 For example, the parameters of a VM hosting a My SQL database are as follows:

 - Shape: MEDIUM

-Therefore, the approximate monthly cost of one RDB instance in case of 100% and 24/7 load is about $109.21 in EPAM-BY1 region (as of 15/06/2016).
+Therefore, the approximate monthly cost of one RDB instance in case of 100% and 24/7 load is about $30.64 in EPAM-BY2 region (as to July 2020).
 The price may vary depending on the region and the selected database.
 To get more detailed estimations, please use our Cost Estimator tool.
 To estimate the price of the AWS-based infrastructure you plan to create, you can use the AWS Simple Monthly Calculator.